commit-live-students/descriptive_statistics_project/q04_spearman_correlation/README.md

 ![formula](../images/formula.gif)

-where d - difference between the ranks
-      n - sample size
+where d - difference between the ranks and n - sample size